CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (c) Each school district shall determine the student’s needs through a screening and evaluation process which meets the requirements of this chapter.

 (d) Each school district shall establish procedures to determine whether a student is mentally gifted.
-This term includes a person who has an IQ of 130 or higher and when multiple criteria as set forth in Department Guidelines indicate gifted ability.
+This term includes a person who has an IQ of 130 or higher or when multiple criteria as set forth in this chapter and in Department Guidelines indicate gifted ability.
 Determination of gifted ability will not be based on IQ score alone.
+Deficits in memory or processing speed, as indicated by testing, cannot be the sole basis upon which a student is determined to be ineligible for gifted special education.
 A person with an IQ score lower than 130 may be admitted to gifted programs when other educational criteria in the profile of the person strongly indicate gifted ability.
-Determination of mentally gifted shall include an assessment by a certified school psychologist.
+Determination of mentally gifted must include an assessment by a certified school psychologist.

 (e) Multiple criteria indicating gifted ability include: